waimea-cfitzsimmons/300dtd-assessment/Design.md

 ### Usability

 Usability is one of the most important implications as it involves how well the website is able to be used and accessed by its intended end-users.
 Usability is a very broad category but it was very clearly defined into subcategories by Jakob Nielssns with his 10 heuristics.
-These heuristics are
+These heuristics are:

 1: Visibility of System Status
 2: Match Between the System and the Real World